 Obviously disruptive actions, property destruction and street fighting are limited forms of strategy for anarchists (not to mention magnets for unchecked machisimo!), and we need to look beyond them if we are to develop a serious revolutionary movement.
-With much of the post-Seattle debate around globalization dominated by self-appointed representatives of "civil society," there is a very real danger of anarchist organizational methods and street tactics being recuperated and used to further an agenda of reformist electoral politics, national protectionism, and liberal 'fair trade' campaigns.
-For this reason, it's important that we focus much more attention on political struggle ("the battle of ideas") and developing long-term strategy than we do on street tactics.
+With much of the post-Seattle debate around globalization dominated by self-appointed representatives of "civil society," there is a very real danger of anarchist organizathe billowing clouds for cover and launch a number of Molotov cocktails in the direction of police.